smithmicro/bamboo-ci-health/README.md

 Create a local Bamboo-PostgreSQL deployment using Docker:

-    docker-compose build && docker-compose up -d
+    cp -v .env-template .env
+    vi .env  # Fill out with your own license and secrets, don't track it in Git. docker-compose up -d postgresql_server && sleep 5 && docker ps  # Verify it's up. docker-compose build
-    docker ps  # Verify Bamboo and PostgreSQL are both up and healthy
+    docker-compose up bamboo_server  # Verify Bamboo is up and healthy.

+Open `https://${PROXY_HOSTNAME}/` in your browser and verify that you can login the using credentials specified by _BAMBOO_ADMIN_USERNAME_ and _BAMBOO_ADMIN_PASSWORD_ in your `.env` file.

-Have Python 3.8+ installed on MacOS or Linux and create a virtualenv:
+Next, have Python 3.8+ installed on MacOS or Linux and create a virtualenv:

     python3 -m venv venv
     . venv/bin/activate